PROGRAMS FOR JORDANIANS

 English Language Testing:

 Candidates from Jordan are required to submit an English language test score as part of their application.
-TOEFL© iBT or IELTS scores are accepted.
-Applicants a TOEFL© iBT score of 79 or an IELTS score of 6.5 meet the English proficiency requirement for the regular Humphrey Fellowship competition.
+The TOEFL© iBT or TOEFL© ITP are accepted.
+Applicants who achieve a TOEFL© iBT score of 72 or TOEFL© ITP score of 543 meet the English proficiency requirement for the regular Humphrey Fellowship competition.

 To ensure your application is complete, please take your English language test as early as possible and include your score report with your application.
-If you have already taken the IELTS or TOEFL© exam, submit your most recent scores.
+If you have already taken either TOEFL© exam within the past two years, submit your most recent scores.

-Note: In order to have original copies of your score reports (TOEFL©) sent to Fulbright, you need to add a DI code (Institutional Code) 48 hours prior to the exam on your ETS account.
+Note: In order to have original copies of your score reports (TOEFL© iBT) sent to Fulbright, you need to add a DI code (Institutional Code) 48 hours prior to the exam on your ETS account.
 Use code 8293 for Fulbright Jordan.

-We can arrange a 25% discount on the TOEFL iBT from February 1st, 2025, to June 30th, 2025.
+We can arrange a 25% discount on the TOEFL© iBT from February 1st, 2026,to July 31th, 2026.
 To receive your discount code and further instructions, please contact us at: jo.programs@fulbright.org.jo.

 Recommendation Letters